 Denying others access to information or material: Denying others access to scholarly resources or deliberately impeding the progress of another student.
 Examples of offenses of this type include giving other students false or misleading information, making library material unavailable to others by stealing or defacing books or journals, or by deliberately misplacing or destroying reserved materials, stealing another’s paper or project, or altering computer files that belong to another person.

 Academic Integrity Violations Procedure

 If an instructor has reason to believe a violation of academic integrity has occurred, the procedure will start in the classroom as outlined by the instructor’s syllabus.
 Penalties imposed by the instructor are limited to those actions whose ramifications fall within the confines of the class, i.e., failure of the assignment or failure of the course.
-Only the Provost/Academic Vice President (AVP) can impose suspension or dismissal from the College.
-The instructor has the option of filing a report of the incident with the AVP for documentation purposes.
+Only the Provost can impose suspension or dismissal from the College.
+The instructor has the option of filing a report of the incident with the Provost for documentation purposes.

-The instructor may proceed with a formal charge of academic dishonesty and recommended sanctions to the AVP.
-The AVP may administer the disciplinary action recommended by the faculty member or a penalty deemed more appropriate.
-If the student accepts the charge, the AVP will assign sanctions, and the case will be closed.
-If the student challenges the finding of the AVP and maintains his/her innocence, the case will move forward to an Academic Integrity Panel.
-The student must submit the challenge to the AVP within five working days of the AVP’s notification of sanctions.
+The instructor may proceed with a formal charge of academic dishonesty and recommended sanctions to the Provost.
+The Provost may administer the disciplinary action recommended by the faculty member or a penalty deemed more appropriate.
+If the student accepts the charge, the Provost will assign sanctions, and the case will be closed.
+If the student challenges the finding of the Provost and maintains his/her innocence, the case will move forward to an Academic Integrity Panel.
+The student must submit the challenge to the Provost within five working days of the Provost's notification of sanctions.

 The Academic Integrity Panel consists of: